Dinir/study-log/nodejs/readme.md

     - test codes that involve hashing methods
   - add log in and log out route
   - move secret data to a separate file
+- [node-chat-app][6]
+interactive app that connects to the server and send and receive data back and forth
+  > it was a hassle to follow with heroku related tasks when I already have this folder as a part in this repository.
+So I used Dropbox to sync with heroku, and put a symbolic link inside `Dropbox/Apps/Heroku`.
+The deployment works great, the code will be in sync with this repository.
+Not sure if my Dropbox space is saved though.
+  - use `path.join()` to store cleaner path in strings.

 [Course Link]: https://www.udemy.com/the-complete-nodejs-developer-course-2/